sveltinio/sveltin/README.md

 # Sveltin

 Sveltin is a CLI (Command Line Interface) created to boost the developers productivity working on <strong>SvelteKit v1.x.x powered static websites</strong>.
-Latest tested SvelteKit version is [1.3.7](https://github.com/sveltejs/kit/releases/tag/%40sveltejs%2Fkit%401.3.7).

-## :warning: Project Status
+## :information_source: SvelteKit versions

-> Sveltin is under active development and some changes are expected before we hit version 1.0.
-If you get stuck, reach out for help in the [discussions tab](https://github.com/sveltinio/sveltin/discussions) or open an [issue](https://github.com/sveltinio/sveltin/issues).
+> Latest tested SvelteKit version is [1.3.9](https://github.com/sveltejs/kit/releases/tag/%40sveltejs%2Fkit%401.3.9).
+SvelteKit reached v1.x.x so no breakings are expected until a new major release.
+Although we decided to stay sticked to the tested version, you should be able to upgrade SvelteKit to the upcoming minor versions without disruptions

 ## :mega: Overview